Minimal models for monomial algebras: Introduction

-\textbf{Acknowledgements.} I am pleased to thank Vladimir Dotsenko for the constant support during the preparation of these notes, and in particular for useful remarks and corrections.
+I am pleased to thank Vladimir Dotsenko for the constant support during the preparation of these notes, and in particular for useful remarks and corrections.
 Shortly before releasing the first draft of this paper, we became aware that a formula for the $A_\infty$-structure on the Yoneda algebra of any monomial quiver algebra was found by Chuang and King around 2005; they managed to guess a formula for that structure and check the Stasheff identities, and then used a twisting cochain argument to establish that their structure is in the correct isomorphism class.
 We thank Joe Chuang for providing a copy of their unpublished manuscript.
+Finally, we thank an anonymous referee for very useful comments and suggestions that significantly improved the exposition of the paper.